-To gain access to any of the below 53 peer-reviewed journal articles, please click here
+To download a PDF to any of the below 53 peer-reviewed journal articles, please click here

 Metropolitan Bisexual Men’s Relationships: Evidence of a Cohort Effect

 Drawing on 90 interviews with openly bisexual men from three metropolitan cities this research explores experiences related to relationships.
 In using a comparative cohort research design, we demonstrate the presence of a generational effect, with members of the youngest cohort finding that their partners grant the greatest legitimacy to their bisexual identities.
 We also show that men of the older cohort maintained more heteronormative attitudes than men in the younger cohort, particularly concerning marriage and children.
 Finally, we find that while openly bisexual men located in three metropolitan cities were accepting of nonmonogamy for others, they were not largely practicing it themselves.

 Journal of Bisexuality

 Identities and Identification: Changes in Metropolitan Bisexual Men’s Attitudes and Experiences